mccsssk2/13.coronaryFFR-2021-2023/README.md

 In general, the radiologist classifies the coronary stenosis as severe in cases when the constriction (stenosis) is more than 50% of the known normal diameter value of the concerned vessel.
 However, the simple assessment is known to lead to misdiagnosis culminating in patients receiving unnecessary high risk treatment.CFD/FSI modelling may improve the diagnostics.
-However, current CFD modelling is a cost burden to Canadian, UK, and EU healthcare systems with a price tag of approx. GBP1200 for every patient exam, which still requires 1 to 2 days for the report to become available.
+However, current CFD modelling is a cost burden to Canadian, UK's NHS, and EU healthcare systems with a price tag of approx. GBP1200 for every patient exam, which still requires 1 to 2 days for the report to become available.

 In this proprietary repo, computational estimation of a clinical metric called coronary fractional flow reserve (FFR) is provided.